Runaway teen reported in Hattiesburg

 HATTIESBURG, Miss.
 (WDAM) - The Hattiesburg Police Department needs your help locating a runaway teen.

-HPD said 15-year-old Shelton McCoy Ducksworth of Hattiesburg was reported as a runaway on Wednesday by his mother.
-She advised she had last seen Ducksworth on Monday around 6:45 a.m. in the 800 Block of Ronnie Street in Hattiesburg.
+HPD said 16-year-old Nytavion Shaw of Laurel was last seen in the 500 block of William Carey Parkway in Hattiesburg on Monday, Nov.
+20, at approximately 5 p.m.

-Ducksworth is described as being approximately 5 feet and 11 inches in height and weighing around 120 to 140 pounds.
-He has brown eyes and black hair.
+Shaw was last seen wearing a black hoodie, black pants and black Crocs.
+He is described as being approximately five feet and seven inches in height and weighing around 125 pounds, HPD said.

-He may also be wearing a green pullover or a white hoodie.

 Want more WDAM 7 news in your inbox?
 Click here to subscribe to our newsletter.